ysnbthn/HotelListing/README.md

 # Hotel Listing API

-### REST Web API built using ASP.Net Core 6.0 .
-It returns list of hotels and countries have that hotels.
-It also has JWT Tokens, ASP.NET Core Identity for user authentication and ip rate limiting for security.
+### REST Web API built using ASP.Net Core 6.0.
+It returns list of hotels, its rating and its country.
+It has JWT Tokens, ASP.NET Core Identity for user authentication and IP rate limiting for security.

 <br>